Hammad005/MealMind.ai/server/README.md

 - Ensure that `.env` files are properly configured in both the client and server folders.
 - All external APIs and services (MongoDB, Gemini, Cloudinary, Pexels) must be active and authorized.
-- The application will not function correctly without valid API credentials.

 ---